Dr Fabian Stephany

 Media experience

 Dr Fabian Stephany has extensive experience in working with the media in various forms, such as contributions to topical articles or appearing in podcasts, radio and video interviews.
 He has participated in training courses on how to exchange with journalists and how to present research findings to a broader audience.
-Dr Stephany's research has been covered by The Washington Post, The New York Times, The Telegraph, The Statesman, Nikkei Asia, and other popular media around the world.
+Dr Stephany's research has been covered by outlets including The Washington Post, The New York Times, The Telegraph, Nikkei Asia, Handelsblatt, the Frankfurter Allgemeine Zeitung and other popular media around the world.

 Recent media work